MemFragment/bdo-fs-cost-calc/index.md

 ### Things to remember

-1. It's based on unofficial information, so it is just a speculation.
-2. Data shows an **average** calculation.
-Your personal single experience may heavily vary.
+Data shows an **average** calculation.
+Your personal single experience may heavily vary, but on a log run the model should work fine.

 ## FS table